mfpdev/mfp-advanced-adapters-samples/mfp-adapters-swagger-codegen/README.md

 ## Samples
 To help you understand this mfp-adaper-swagger-codegen extension, assimilate and try all of what has been mentioned on this page there are two samples that are provided
-* _accounts-adapter_ sample which uses the service factory implementation approach to providing the service implementation
+* _factory-customer-adapter_ sample which uses the service factory implementation approach to providing the service implementation
-* _accounts-spring-adapter_ sample which uses Spring dependency injection to provide implementation for the service.
+* _spring-customer-adapter_ sample which uses Spring dependency injection to provide implementation for the service.